polterguy/magic/QA.md

 after all code changes have been applied.
 If a code change is required to fix a bug, the *entire* process should be restarted, to ensure the quality of Magic's release.

+## Prerequisites

+1. Check out [issues](https://github.com/polterguy/magic/issues) at GitHub to make sure no open tasks exists that should have been fixed for the current release.
+2. Open [travis](https://travis-ci.com/github/polterguy) and verify there are no bugs.
+If there are projects failing, make sure these projects will *not* fail as the production build is being release, which might occur if you've checked in code for sub-projects, relying upon other projects that has been changed.
+3. Open [SonarCloud](https://sonarcloud.io/organizations/polterguy/projects?sort=-coverage) and verify none of the projects have any code smells, bugs, vulnerabilities, or duplicated lines of code, etc.

 The way it is to be executed, is by following the steps below.
 These steps are to be performed *both* on an OS X system, and on a Windows system.
 Hence, the entire description of the process should be done twice.
 The Windows machine should have SQL Server and Visual Studio installed, and the OS X